y-sunflower/r2typ/README.md

-# rtyp: an R package for generating Typst code
+# rtyp: an R package designed to generate markup Typst code

 With `{rtyp}`, you can dynamically generate Typst code.
 It supports: